Employer Insights

 Do Employers Have to Provide Paid Time Off (PTO) for Religious Holidays?

-While not required, all public and private-sector employers are typically encouraged to provide “reasonable accommodations” for employees observing a religious holiday, though these arrangements are determined case by case and are often outlined in the company’s handbook.
+While not required, all public and private-sector employers are typically encouraged to provide “reasonable accommodations” for employees observing a religious holiday, though these arrangements are determined on a case-by-case basis and are often outlined in the company’s handbook.

 The regulations governing religious holidays differ for federal and private-sector employers.